Optimal Estimation of Temperature in Finite-sized System

-In contrast, for negative temperatures, using Eq. \eqref{option} to estimate the system’s temperature results in a bias that grows exponentially, which demonstrates that Gibbs temperature cannot be used to estimate the temperature of a negative-temperature system.
-In FIG.\ref{ERROR T}, we illustrate these biases in an $N$ non-interacting two-level systems, showing that they lead to a relative bias $ \Phi_{T}=|(\langle \hat{\beta}^{(-1)}\rangle -T)/T|\sim \text{e}^{-\alpha_{2} N}$, where the decay (increase) rate $\alpha_{2}=\frac{\beta \varepsilon}{2}+\ln \cosh (\frac{\beta\varepsilon}{2})$ (see Appendix \ref{twolevel}).
+In contrast, for negative temperatures, using Eq. \eqref{option} to estimate the system’s temperature results in a bias that grows exponentially with $N$, which demonstrates that Gibbs temperature cannot be used to estimate the temperature of a negative-temperature system.
+In figure \ref{ERROR T}, we illustrate these biases in an $N$ non-interacting two-level systems, showing that they lead to a relative bias $ \Phi_{T}=|\langle \hat{\beta}^{(-1)}\rangle -T|/|T|\sim \text{e}^{-\alpha_{2} N}$, where the decay (increase) rate $\alpha_{2}=\frac{\beta \varepsilon}{2}+\ln \cosh (\frac{\beta\varepsilon}{2})$ (see Appendix \ref{twolevel}).
 The above indicates that an optimal estimator for the temperature of a negative-temperature system likely does not exist.
 Moreover, we extend the unbiased estimator of $\beta^{\alpha}$ to $\alpha\in \mathbb{R}$ (see Appendix \ref{betaalpha}).

 In the following, we prove one of the main results of this paper: the unbiased estimators in Eq.~\eqref{option} are optimal, i.e., the UMVUEs of temperature in canonical ensemble.
 First, we introduce an essential theorem in statistical inference, the \text{Rao-Blackwell}-\text{Lehmann}-\text{Scheff\'{e} theorem} (RBLS) \cite{casella2024statistical,kay1993fundamentals,lehmann2006theory}: \begin{theorem} If $\hat{\theta}$ is an unbiased estimator of $\theta$ and $T$ is a sufficient statistic for $\theta$, The expectation of $\hat{\theta}$ conditional on $T$, i.e., $\tilde{\theta}= \langle\hat{\theta} | T\rangle $ is